 commence from around 6.30pm on the evening of 24th January, at the conclusion of judging.
 Please return the slip

-Please send completed entry forms with payment to;
+Please register online above or send completed entry forms with payment to;

 Flock Ewe Competition

 1. The competition is open to any person, partnership or company; provided the sheep exhibited have been bred on the property of that person, partnership or company and the property is in the Crookwell region.
 For boundary clarification please contact the Chief Steward.

 2. The sheep exhibited must have been running on the property of the entrant for the full twelve months and must carry the registered earmark of the entrant.